izxxr/pspl/README.md

 Howdy World
 Howdy World
 ```

-## Background
-This project started in 2022 when I had the curiousity of creating a programming language in Python.
-As I was in my A Level at that time, I
-chose the pseudocode used in Paper 2 component of 9618 A Level Computer Science syllabus as sole syntax inspiration for this language.

-Initially, this was merely a side project that did not serve any real purpose to me.
-In 2024, when I started college, I started teaching A Level
-Computer Science as a side hobby and this was when I realized the usefulness of this project.
-I revived this project to add support
-for more features of the CAIE styled pseudocode and soon enough, I started using this language for teaching purposes.

 ## Contributing to PSPL
 Pull requests and issues are welcome.
 Please ensure that you follow the general guidelines: